Hello! If you’re reading this, you probably got the link directly from me. Please don’t share it.

 When in doubt, link it out.

 My readers come to me for ease-of-use and resources.
 So, if you write, “I once went to Saison restaurant in SF, where I learned about the book The 22 Immutable Laws of Marketing from a friend,” you should link out to what I bolded.
 Make it easy for readers to dig deeper!
 TECHNICAL REQUEST: Always have links open in a new tab, please.
-In HTML, this:
+In other words, I don’t want people to leave my site.
+Here’s how to format links to open in a new tab.

 Next, for bonus credit, please suggest further reading from past posts on my blog that are relevant, and link to them.
 Search the “Topics” sidebar for ideas.
 In all cases: always TEST your links before sending the draft to me.